yasahi-hpc/AMRNet/README.md

-# AMRNet
+# AMR-Net

-_AMRNet_ is designed to predict steady flows from signed distance functions (SDF).
+_AMR-Net_ is designed to predict steady flows from signed distance functions (SDF).
 Following the landmarking work by [Guo et al](https://dl.acm.org/doi/10.1145/2939672.2939738), we extend the CNN prediction model to be applicable to the flow fields based on adaptive meshes.
 For this purpose, we employ the [pix2pixHD](https://github.com/NVIDIA/pix2pixHD) based network to handle the data with multiple resolutions.